fbpx

 Although OHSS is unpleasant and potentially dangerous at the time, this condition is short lived and, fortunately, recovery occurs within a few days to two weeks.

 If you develop symptoms of OHSS you should drink lots of fluid, start a high protein diet and avoid excessive physical activities.
-OHSS does not reduce your chance of conceiving or cause miscarriage.
+OHSS does not reduce your chance of conceiving or cause miscarriage

 There are small risks of internal haemorrhage and infection associated with ultrasound guided transvaginal egg collection.
 We routinely administer an antibiotic to prevent any infection.

 Multiple pregnancies, mainly twins, can follow assisted conception treatment.
 There is an increased risk of miscarriage, prematurity, intrauterine growth restriction and cerebral palsy as well as maternal complications, such as anaemia, hypertension and caesarean section.
+We will assess the following factors and discuss the number of embryos for transfer, to maximise your chance of a singleton and minimise the risk of a multiple pregnancy:

 • Young mothers